SuffolkLITLab/legal-tech-class/open-class/docs/classes/assignment-creating-document.md

 * The [`area` input type](https://docassemble.org/docs/fields.html#plaintext)
 * An [information screen with a continue button](https://docassemble.org/docs/questions.html#tocAnchor-1-6-3), which uses the specifier `field`
 * A [signature screen](https://docassemble.org/docs/questions.html#tocAnchor-1-6-5), which uses the specifier `signature`

+Let's start with some working code.
+We'll modify this to improve it.

 ```yaml
 ---